emad-noorizadeh/eval-rag/README.md

 - **Debug output** – `finalize` calls `ChatAgent._create_intelligent_metrics`, which merges the base metrics from the LLM with retrieval stats (scores, context length, chunk IDs), ingest summaries, and clarification bookkeeping.
 These metrics feed the frontend debug panel, including the new context-utilization highlights.

 Together, these pieces give you a transparent router: you can inspect the state entering or leaving any node, replay hops during debugging, and extend the graph (for example, by inserting a tool-use branch) without altering the core ChatAgent API.

 ---

+## Routing Decisions & Guardrails

+The router guarantees that every turn ends in one of three dispositions—answer, clarification, or abstain—driven by the following logic:

+- **Similarity checks**: `retrieve` records `avg_similarity` and `route_metrics.above_threshold` compares it against `chat_agent.similarity_threshold` (default `0.45`).
+If the value drops below threshold, any abstain is attributed to the `router_guard`, signalling an out-of-domain or poorly supported query.
+- **Clarification loop**: When the guarded LLM returns an abstain with `clarifying_question`, `decide` sets `awaiting_clarification=True`, increments `clarify_count`, and the router echoes the question back.
+Follow-up fragments automatically prepend the original `last_question`, preserving context until the user answers the clarification.
+- **Frustration safety net**: `frustration` looks for negative sentiment tokens in declarative statements and injects a gentle clarification prompt without touching retrieval or the LLM, keeping token usage low while guiding the user.
+- **Fallback tracking**: `RAG.generate_response` annotates any forced abstain with `fallback_reason` (`model_unavailable`, `abstained_after_retry`, `schema_validation_failed`, `generation_exception`). `finalize` copies this into `metrics.generated_by` so the frontend can explain whether the abstain came from weak retrieval, repeated LLM refusal, or infrastructure issues.

+Detailed log lines in `logs/rag_system_local.log`—especially `node=decide` and `node=finalize`—mirror these decisions, making it easy to correlate UI behaviour with backend routing.

+---